-It is the practice of setting aside time alone with the Lord seeking the Holy Spirit to check on my spiritual health.
-I decided to use Psalm 139 as map to guide me.
-I then layered on top a prayer guide that allowed me to take each verse and see what God had for me there.
+It is the practice of setting aside time alone with the Lord and seeking the Holy Spirit to check on my spiritual health.
+I decided to use Psalm 139 as a map to guide me and travel through each verse, stopping to ask these questions.
+These questions, created by author Ruth Haley Barton, can serve as a prayer guide that allows me to take each verse and see what God had for me there.

 - Adoration, what is a way I could praise and adore God for the quality in this verse?

 - Confession, what is something I need to ask God for forgiveness regarding this verse?
 Has God used his word to illuminate a sin?